Frequently Asked Questions

 How was the land acquired for this project?
 Landowners within the desired project footprint were approached with offers to purchase their land; purchase agreements were reached on all required parcels.
 The project footprint was reduced to balance project needs with land that could be acquired on a willing-seller basis.

 What is the construction timeline?
-The overall project timeline is 5 years.
 Construction activities began in March 2020 and were mostly completed in the delta in 2024.
 Recreation feature and Delta Gateway Park construction is expected to be completed in 2025.
 Monitoring of the project facilities will continue beyond project completion.

-How much will the project cost?
-The PRDRP is a feature of the Central Utah Project (CUP) and is currently estimated to cost approximately $51 million.
+What is the project cost?
+The delta project is a feature of the Central Utah Project (CUP) and was estimated to cost approximately $51 million when construction began.
 This amount represents about 1.7% of the cost of building the CUP.

 Pie In Pie Graphic clip.jpg